PUBLICATION ETHICS

 The editor will protect the confidentiality of all material submitted to the journal and all communications with reviewers, unless otherwise agreed with the relevant authors and reviewers.

-1. DUTIES FOR PEER REVIEWERS
+1. FOR PEER REVIEWERS

 Scholarly journals traditionally have used peer review to assess the scientific validity, novelty, and significance of submitted manuscripts.
 As a result, reviewers have considerable influence over what findings are published, effectively serving as filters of new research.
-LAJ expects our reviewers to handle all submissions in confidence while holding up the following ethics.
+JLAP expects our reviewers to handle all submissions in confidence while holding up the following ethics.

 • Contribution to Editorial Decisions